htcondor/htcondor/docs/classad-attributes/job-classad-attributes.rst

     are written to this log file in addition to any log file specified in the job's submit description file.

+:classad-attribute-def:`DAGNodeName`
+    Name of the DAG node that this job is associated with.

 :classad-attribute-def:`DAGManNodesMask`
     For a DAGMan node job only, a comma-separated list of the event codes that should be written to the log specified by